 Progress Reports: The applicant shall provide the CWCB a progress report every 6 months, beginning from the date of issuance of a purchase order, or the execution of a contract.
 The progress report shall describe the status of the tasks identified in the statement of work, including a description of any major issues that have occurred and any corrective action taken to address these issues.
-The CWCB may withhold reimbursement until satisfactory progress reports have been submitted.

-Final Report: At completion of the project, the applicant shall provide the CWCB a Final Report on the applicant's letterhead that:
+Final Report: At completion of the project, the grantee shall provide the CWCB a Final Report on the applicant's letterhead that: